College of Arts, Humanities and Social Sciences

 Minor in Portuguese Requirements and Plan

-Certificate in Languages with a Concentration in Spanish Requirements and Plan
+Certificate in Languages with a Concentration in Spanish or Portuguese Requirements and Plan